rbong/envi/README.md

 cd commands are still visible in vifm's command history.
-Vim sometimes renders incorrectly, always on the first run and usually with remotely opening large files; this can be fixed by reconnecting.
+Vim sometimes renders incorrectly, always on the first run and usually with remotely opening large files; this can be fixed by reconnecting.iles; this can be fixed by reconnecting.